LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 - All methods require a `deployment_type`.
 This can be custom coded following the `template_crew` and `template_company` modules or one of the prebuilt methods can be used:

   - `mobile`: Agent moves between sites.
 Surveys occur when a site is "ready" for a survey and a crew is available to survey.
-  - `stationary`: Each site has one or more _fixed_ sensors.
+  - `stationary`: (WIP) Each site has one or more _fixed_ sensors.
 Surveys are carried out daily.
-  - `orbit`: Agent 'orbits' site and performs surveys at regular intervals.
+  - `orbit`: (WIP) Agent 'orbits' site and performs surveys at regular intervals.

 - All methods require a `measurement_scale`.
 This can be one of: